Scoby Hotel: The Definitive Guide

 Does a SCOBY hotel have a lid?

-No, instead cover with a tightly woven cloth which can be held in place by a rubber band.
+Not an air tight one, it should be covered with a tightly woven cloth which can be held in place by a rubber band or open lid.

 Can you refrigerate SCOBY?